alexsnow348/learning-notes/learning-notes/machine-learning-and-ai-notes/mlops/mlops-role-preparations-questions.md

 ### Why did you choose Docker Compose instead of Kubernetes for deployment?

-“In our environment, Kubernetes wasn’t necessary because the workloads were predictable, ran on a small GPU cluster, and didn’t require multi-node orchestration.
+“In our environment, Kubernetes wasn’t necessary because the workloads were predictable, ran on a small number of GPU , and didn’t require multi-node orchestration.

 Docker Compose was ideal because:
 - It’s lightweight and easy to maintain.
 - Fits well in on-prem Proxmox virtualized environments.
 - Triton, MLflow, FastAPI, Postgres, and supporting services can be defined in a single compose file.